aerotog/blog/content/blog/book-review-clean/index.md

   - [Hexagonal architecture](#hexagonal-architecture)
 - [Conclusion](#conclusion)
 # Introduction
-While I am currently reading a few different books about software, I have a number of books I've read about which I want to record my thoughts.
-This post covers a trio of books that all share the same "Clean" prefix: _Clean Code_, _Clean Coder_, and _Clean Architecture_.
+While I am currently reading a few different books, there are a number of books I've already completed for which I'd like to record my thoughts.
+This post covers a series of books that share the same "Clean" prefix: _Clean Code_, _Clean Coder_, and _Clean Architecture_.

 I have a fondness for the _Clean_ series of books by Robert "Uncle Bob" Martin. _Clean Code_ was one of the first books on professional software development recommended to me and I found it to be full of helpful guidelines and code examples.
 It was very useful as someone new to the industry, especially with a non-computer science background.
 (My degree being in Aerospace)